-NY 2014 Awards Recipients – Conference A
+NY 2015 Awards Recipients – Conference A (available after the conference)

-NY 2014 Awards Recipients – Conference B
+NY 2015 Awards Recipients – Conference B (available after the conference)

 National Model United Nations (NMUN) advances understanding of the UN and contemporary international issues and has positively impacted the lives of numerous delegates.
 We urge all delegates and their faculty advisors to maintain an appropriate perspective regarding the awards.
 No one can observe every action in committee or truly judge an individual’s learning and growth.
 The fundamental basis of the simulation is collaboration and cooperation among nations, which includes working together through multilateral diplomacy.
 There are no winners and certainly no losers in this process.
 We believe participation in the simulation is its own reward.
 The Secretariat selects recipients based on the criteria and methodology outlined in this section.

 The National Model United Nations Conference has established criteria for evaluating delegate performance.
 Each element is equally important to the overall awards determination process.
 All committees are weighted equally, and delegations are rated on a mathematical formula in relation to the total number of committees represented by the individual Member State.

 Following the conclusion of sessions, NMUN volunteer staff members recommend 10% of the delegations in their respective committees for awards, based on performance throughout the course of each session.
 Each staff member has received training in evaluating delegate performance using these standards, and all staff decisions related to awards determinations are final.
 A delegation’s overall score is the number of times it receives recognition for a session divided by the number of opportunities for recognition.
 If a delegation’s actions are overly competitive or grossly disruptive to the committee, the staff may assess a negative recognition point counting against the awards tally.